Darkmanltu/fp-2024/README.md

 2. `stack test`

+## each branch will be used for completing the asignment
  DOMAIN: *GAME LIKE SHOP*

 This programs desging is the design for a shop that simulates video game shop to buy or sell various items.